alexch/ruby_notes/ruby-objects/objects.md

   * Classes are categories

-# Objects vs. classes
+# Objects vs. Classes

 * objects are more fundamental than classes
 * in Ruby, you can add behavior to an object directly
-* class inheritance is complicated; we'll cover that later
+* class inheritance is complicated
+  * we'll cover it later

 # Creating an object